Ashwamedh-14/IEEE_AU/README.md

 ## Requirements

-- Python 3.12+ should be installed
+- Python 3.12+ should be installed and on system path
 - MySQL 8 should be installed

 ## Setup